 Official song World Choir Games 2021

-The event, which is also considered the 'Olympics of Choral Music' will take place from July 2-12, 2021 and attract thousands of singers from Europe and all over the world.
+The event, which is also considered the 'Olympics of Choral Music' will take place from October 30 - November 7, 2021 and attract thousands of singers from Europe and all over the world.
 With three official languages and a wealth of local dialects, Belgium is a great crossroad of cultures and thus a perfect host for the largest international choir competition in the world.
-Thousands of international participants will be warmly welcomed and immediately feel at home when bringing their music and cultures in summer 2021.
-542 choirs from 69 countries and regions will participate, more than ever before in the 20 years history of the event.
+Thousands of international participants will be warmly welcomed and immediately feel at home when bringing their music and cultures.

 It’s also an excellent opportunity for foreign choirs and their choristers to get to know the excellent choral music from Flanders.
 You will hear one song everywhere, whether it is for one voice or for a choir (SAB, SATB, SSA, TBB, SS): Listen by Kurt Bikkembergs, the official song of the World Choir Games 2021.
 Watch the trailer below!